 Music and Arts take center stage in our community, whether it’s at one of our downtown music halls, the Legacy Arena at the Birmingham Jefferson Convention Center, UAB Performing Arts, or neighboring Oak Mountain Amphitheatre, you can find a genre that fits your mood and interests.
 Historical Sloss Furnace also plays hosts to a variety of events, from bands to the Magic City Art Connection.
 The Birmingham Museum of Art is also nationally recognized for its works and exhibits.

 When you arrive in the area, you immediately notice that there is an excitement about Jefferson County.
-It is a thriving metropolitan area encourages an innovative spirit of progress and a driving force in the region’s economic growth.
+It is a thriving metropolitan area that encourages an innovative spirit of progress and is a driving force in the region’s economic growth.
 Community partnerships align efforts to foster job creation and bolster the region’s competitiveness as a desirable location with a high quality of life.
 Vibrant banking and educational institutions are driving forces in the metro economy.

-Jefferson County and the Birmingham region has so much to offer, it’s no wonder that other businesses such as Shipt, Landing and the J.M.
-Smucker’s company decided to locate here.
-In fact, in 2022, the city hosted the World Games and welcomed in thousands of athletes from around the world.
-There are also three automotive manufacturers in the region: Mercedes-Benz U.S International, Honda Manufacturing of Alabama, and AutoCar, they are supported by 25 automotive suppliers.

 Into sports?
 So are we!
+In fact, in 2022, the city hosted the World Games and welcomed in thousands of athletes from around the world.
 The United States Football League (USFL) made Birmingham its home, playing all games at our new Protective Stadium in the heart of the UpTown entertainment district during its inaugural season.
 There is also Birmingham Legion Soccer, the Birmingham Baron’s Baseball, University of Alabama at Birmingham college football, the Honda Grand Prix at Barber Motorsports Park, and the Regions Tradition Senior PGA Golf Tournament.

 Jefferson County is also home to nationally recognized dining, world-class attractions, parks, events, and other activities to see and do.
 Jefferson County’s residents can walk the trails of Ruffner Mountain, the second largest urban nature Preserve in the country; frequent its many restaurant, shopping, and entertainment districts; sample wine made from local fruit along the local Wine Trail; visit the Civil Rights District; tour the Barber Vintage Motorsports Museum; and visit the nationally acclaimed Alabama Symphony, among many other amenities and attractions.